fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 If you revoked an old enroll secret, this feature won't work for hosts that were added to Fleet using this old enroll secret.
 This is because Orbit uses the enroll secret to receive new flags from Fleet.
 For these hosts, all existing features will work as expected.

-For further documentation on how to rotate enroll secrets, please see [this guide](https://fleetdm.com/docs/deploying/faq#how-can-enroll-secrets-be-rotated)
+For further documentation on how to rotate enroll secrets, please see [this guide](https://fleetdm.com/docs/deploying/faq#how-can-enroll-secrets-be-rotated).

 If you prefer to deploy a new package with the updated enroll secret:

-1. Check which hosts need a new enroll secret by running the following query: `SELECT * FROM orbit_info WHERE enrolled = false`
+1. Check which hosts need a new enroll secret by running the following query: `SELECT * FROM orbit_info WHERE enrolled = false`.

-**Note**: The hosts that don't have Orbit installed will return an error because the `orbit_info` table doesn't exist.
+> The hosts that don't have Orbit installed will return an error because the `orbit_info` table doesn't exist.
 You can safely ignore these errors.

 2. In Fleet, head to the Hosts page and select **Add hosts** to find the fleetctl package command with an active enroll secret.